Theoretical background

 Research has shown that science capital is significantly associated with science aspirations and participation in science education (Archer et al., 2015; Moote et al., 2020).
 For example, students with high science capital are more likely to identify as “science people” and aspire to scientific careers (Archer et al., 2015).
 However, it has been observed that science capital is unevenly distributed among students, with boys, white students, and those from higher social backgrounds tending to have higher levels of science capital (Moote et al., 2020).

-Mathematics Capital can be conceptualized as a subset of scientific capital (Black & Hernandez-Martinez, 2016) related to:
+Mathematics Capital can be conceptualised as a subset of scientific capital (Archer et al., 2015) encompassing:

 Understanding Mathematics Capital is essential for addressing inequalities in participation and achievement in mathematics.
 Similar to science capital, Mathematics Capital can influence how students perceive their mathematical abilities, their future aspirations, and their likelihood of succeeding in math courses.
 For example, a student with high Mathematics Capital may feel more comfortable participating in math lessons, asking questions, and seeking challenges, whereas a student with lower Mathematics Capital may feel anxious or discouraged, potentially leading to lower engagement and achievement.